 Concepts and principles for product costing, planning and control, and internal decision making.
 Prerequisite: previous course work in managerial accounting or permission of director.

-ACC 346 Information Systems Management (3)
+ACC 346 Information Systems Management (3) fall and spring only

 Information requirements and transaction processing for integrated accounting systems emphasizing database systems analysis and design, controls, and computer processing.
 Prerequisite: previous course work in information systems or permission of director.